Learn more about the International Coach Federation:

 - Coaching Mastery

-Coaches who only complete a 60-hour training (regardless of whether that program is an ACTP program) are required to apply at the ICF website for their ACC credential via the ACSTH pathway.
+Coaches who only complete a 60-hour training (regardless of whether that program is an ACTP program or an ACSTH program) are required to apply at the ICF website for their ACC credential via the ACSTH pathway.
 This means you must submit a recording and transcription for your performance exam in addition to taking the final Coach Knowledge Assessment (CKA).

 The typical turnaround for this process is 16 weeks.
 You’ll also pay higher fees for the performance exam.
 However, when you complete a core program, your overall costs will be less.